PAVAROTTI SANG WITH ME

 Buying some peppers in our Farmer’s Market last Friday has lead me on a long journey down memory lane – which has had many emotional twists and turns that, while tinged with sadness to remember the most amazing time in my life, has brought back such a wonderful memories – and, as an added bonus, the family got a good feed out of it and we all get to go to the Veneto region of Italy for a few moments!

 How did the concert come about?
-It was a tumultuous, but hopeful, time in Europe – the Berlin Wall had come down the previous November – Germany was unified – and the 40 year cold war with Russia was over AND Nelson Mandela had finally been freed from his incarceration in South Africa.
+It was a tumultuous, but hopeful, time in Europe – the Berlin Wall had come down the previous November – Germany was unified – and the 40 year Cold War with Russia was over AND Nelson Mandela had finally been freed from his incarceration in South Africa.
 This was a concert to celebrate the unification of Europe and proceeds to go to the UN Refugee Fund.
-Princess Diana (looking stunning in pink) was the guest of honour, Pavarotti the tenor, Sharon Sweet soprano, Dolora Zajick mezzo, Paul Plisshka bass, Lorin Maazel the conductor, and the Moscow Philharmonic (all 100 members of them) the orchestra.
+Princess Diana (looking stunning in pink) was the guest of honour, Pavarotti the tenor, Sharon Sweet soprano, Dolora Zajick mezzo, Paul Plishka bass, Lorin Maazel the conductor, and the Moscow Philharmonic (all 100 members of them) the orchestra.

 I was part of a choir of 3,000 – yes 3,000 – the World Festival Choir.
 A concert of this magnitude had never been attempted before, and believe me, after the first rehearsal, I had serious doubts that we would be able to pull it off.
 The choir was so far away from the orchestra that we were hearing them with delay – so we could not rely on the music to guide us.

 We had to memorize the whole score and just watch the conductor – maestro Maazel – listen to each other and ignore the music we were hearing – not an easy task.